2013 Sejong Writing Competition now open

 Sijo category (one division open to students grade 12 and younger):

 Write one sijo on a topic of your choice.
-More information on writing sijo can be found on our website.
+More information on writing sijo can be found

 Essay category prompts